The Ultimate Guide to Tokenization

-Despite the aforementioned benefits, tokenization has not yet taken off.
+Despite the aforementioned benefits, tokenization has not yet fully taken off.
 It’s estimated that tokenized assets could already make up 10% of global GDP by 2030.
-They are already gaining recognition among monetary authorities and regulators, with Swiss authorities being among the first to amend their existing securities act in 2021 to facilitate the trading of digital assets on the SSIX digital exchange.
+They are starting to gain recognition among monetary authorities and regulators, with Swiss authorities being among the first to amend their existing securities act in 2021 to facilitate the trading of digital assets on the SSIX digital exchange.

 Nevertheless, so far, tokenization, as well as the broader DeFi industry, still faces a lack of regulation and uniform frameworks that could support global adoption.
 Global frameworks are beneficial, considering blockchain assets can easily be transferred across borders.
-Other factors, like a lack of blockchain scalability and the security challenges of co-existing centralized and decentralized entities, contribute to the slower adoption of tokenization.
-And then there are questions surrounding the loss of private keys, but the asset still exists, or if, on the other hand, the underlying asset is lost, but the tokenized representations still exist.
+Other factors, like a lack of blockchain scalability and the security challenges of co-existing centralised and decentralised entities, contribute to the slower adoption of tokenization.
+And then there are questions surrounding the loss of private keys, and if the asset still exists, or if, on the other hand, the underlying asset is lost, but the tokenized representations still exist.

 If you are interested in learning more about the broader digital assets space, check out further articles on our insights page.

-At BCB we bring together vast experience in traditional financial markets with expertise in the fast-moving digital asset industry to best support our partners when entering the space.
-To further discuss the use of tokenized assets in a business context, reach out to our team.
+At BCB Group we combine vast experience in traditional financial markets with expertise in the fast-moving digital asset industry to best support our partners when entering the space.
+To discuss how BCB Group could help your business, reach out to our team.